WoodyTheCat/phs_backend/README.md

 # TODOS
-- Make a flow chart to sanity-check the sessions logic
+- SSL fallback
+- Restrict CORS
+- Currently, auth sessions from before a restart are invalidated as the server picks a new singing key for cookies